Kererū: Subspecies

-Two subspecies are recognised: H. n. subspecies novaseelandiae, which is found throughout New Zealand, and the little-studied Norfolk pigeon (H. n. subspecies spadicea) of Norfolk Island, now extinct.
+Two subspecies are recognised: H. n. novaseelandiae, which is found throughout New Zealand, and the little-studied Norfolk pigeon (H. n. spadicea) of Norfolk Island, now extinct.
 The subspecies differed in their plumage colour and shape.
-In 2001, it was proposed that a third subspecies—H. n. chathamensis or the Chatham pigeon—should be raised to full species status as H. chathamensis on the basis of its distinct plumage, larger size and differing bone structure.
+In 2001, it was proposed that a third subspecies—H. n. chathamensis or the Chatham Islands pigeon—should be raised to full species status as H. chathamensis on the basis of its distinct plumage, larger size and differing bone structure.
 This has since been widely accepted.
-Analysis of mitochondrial DNA confirmed the kererū and Norfolk pigeons to be more closely related to each other than the Chatham pigeon, and that dispersal between the three landmasses most likely occurred during the Pleistocene epoch.
+Analysis of mitochondrial DNA confirmed the kererū and Norfolk pigeons to be more closely related to each other than to the Chatham pigeon, and that dispersal between the three landmasses most likely occurred during the Pleistocene Epoch.

 Classification

 The kererū belongs to the family Columbidae, and the subfamily Ptilinopinae, which is found throughout Southeast Asia, Malaya, Australia and New Zealand.
 The members of this subfamily feed largely on fruits, mainly stone fruit.
-Within the subfamily, the kererū and Chatham pigeon are in a clade with a lineage that has given rise to the topknot pigeon (Lopholaimus antarcticus) of Australia and the mountain pigeons (Gymnophaps) of New Guinea, as shown in the cladogram below.
+Within the subfamily, the kererū and Chatham Islands pigeon are in a clade with a lineage that has given rise to the topknot pigeon (Lopholaimus antarcticus) of Australia and the mountain pigeons (Gymnophaps) of New Guinea, as shown in the cladogram below.

 Common names

-"New Zealand pigeon" has been designated the official common name of the kererū by the International Ornithologists' Union (IOC).
+"New Zealand pigeon" has been designated the official common name of the kererū by the International Ornithologists' Union (IOU).
 The word kererū (which is both singular and plural) is the most common Māori name, and a variety of mainstream sources now use the name kererū for the species.
-Spelling Māori loanwords with macrons—that indicate a long vowel—is now common in New Zealand English, where technically possible.
-It is also known as kūkupa and kūkū in some parts of the North Island, particularly in Northland, and Latham had reported the name "Hagarrèroo" in 1783.
+Spelling Māori loanwords with macrons—that indicate a long vowel—is now common in New Zealand English where technically possible.
+It is also known as kūkupa and kūkū in some parts of North Island, particularly in Northland, and Latham had reported the name "Hagarrèroo" in 1783.
 Kererū have also been called "wood pigeons".